cjus/node-neo4j-presentation/presentation/readme.md

 RETURN p1, p2;
 ```

-Let's consider one final example.
+Let's consider another example.
 Susan is planning to open her first dance studio and needs business advice.
 She doesn't immediately know a person with an interest in business, but her dad Bill does.

 Here's one way to write the query: